 Innsbruck Hauptbahnhof: After arriving at Innsbruck Hauptbahnhof you have the possibility to continue your journey with the Tiroler S-Bahn on lines S1 to S5 or with the bus to the city centre.
 Some train journeys from Berlin also end at Hötting station and Innsbruck Westbahnhof.

-The information above was last checked on 9/26/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Innsbruck from Berlin as this information can change.
+The above information was last checked on 1/20/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Berlin to Innsbruck closer to your date of departure here

-The restriction level for your return train to Berlin, Germany from Innsbruck is: Partially open.
+The current restriction level for your return trip by train from Innsbruck to Berlin is: Partially open

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/26/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Berlin from Innsbruck closer to your date of departure here here.
+Last checked on 1/23/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Berlin from Innsbruck here.

-When taking a train from Berlin, you have a couple of train stations you can depart from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-When you arrive in Innsbruck, your train can arrive in train stations including Innsbruck Hbf, Innsbruck Westbahnhof and Innsbruck, Allerheiligenhöfe Bahnhof.
+When taking the train to Innsbruck from Berlin, you can choose to depart from train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+Your journey can end in train stations such as Innsbruck Hbf, Innsbruck Westbahnhof and Innsbruck, Allerheiligenhöfe Bahnhof.

-Omio customers traveling this route book their trains from Berlin Hbf to Innsbruck Hbf.
+Omio customers who travel this route most frequently depart from Berlin Hbf and arrive in Innsbruck Hbf.